Rubber vine

 Aerial application

-• Three herbicides are currently registered for aerial application.
-Two are foliar herbicides and 1 is soil-applied herbicide.
+• Currently, 3 herbicides are registered for aerial application—2 foliar herbicides and 1 soil-applied herbicide.
 Conditions that apply to foliar and soil applications of these herbicides also apply to aerial application.

 Foliar spray

-• Little to no rust must be present as it affects plant health and ability to take up chemical through leaves.
+• Spray when there is little to no rust present.
+Rust affects plant health and its ability to take up chemicals through leaves.

-• Plants must be actively growing, not water-stressed, yellowing or bearing pods.
+• Spray when plants are actively growing.
+Do not spray when plants are water-stressed, yellowing or bearing pods.

-• Wetting agent should be used with foliar herbicides.
+• Use a wetting agent with foliar herbicides.

-• Thoroughly spray bushes to point of run-off, wetting every leaf.
+• Thoroughly spray bushes to the point of run-off, wetting every leaf.

-• Avoid spraying when hot and dry (e.g. over 35°C), or when windy, specially with Agricrop Rubber Vine Spray.
+• Avoid spraying during hot and dry weather (such as over 35°C) or in windy conditions, especially with Agricrop Rubber Vine Spray.

 • Foliar spraying is most effective on plants less than 2m high.
 Large plants with stem diameter over 8cm may not be killed.